-POLICY E1: LOCAL SHOPPING CENTRE
+POLICY E1: LOCAL SHOPPING AREA

-The Local Shopping Centre is shown on the Proposals Map.
+The Local Shopping Centre is shown in figure 19.
 Within frontage in this area, proposals for new retail (A1) development in new or existing frontages will be supported.
 Other appropriate town centre uses will be supported where they could contribute to the role of the Local Centre.

-Figure 20 - Primary Shopping Area
+Figure 19 - Local Shopping Area